SingularityUndefined/Unrolling-GSP-STForecast/README.md

 ```
 **PEMS-BAY** and **METR-LA** dataset are preprocessed from repository [DCRNN](https://github.com/liyaguang/DCRNN/tree/master/data/sensor_graph).
 Each folder contains two `.npy` files for adjacency matrix and time series data.

-We also provide our dataset via [Google Drive]().
+We also provide our dataset together with our code via *Supplementary Materials* in Openreview.
 Download from this link and put it outside this repository folder as `../TS_datasets`.

 ## Training and Testing